rwuhrman/unified-shared-services-management/pages/customers.md

 permalink: /customers/
 image: /assets/img/customers.png
 ---
-The Customer Council exists to give consumers of shared services, both current and future, a voice to address current challenges and inform development of the shared services marketplace.
-&nbsp;
-Council members represent the interests of their respective agencies across a number of management functions and are responsible for soliciting input and feedback from their colleagues as appropriate.

 | Representation     | Name           |
 | ------------- |-------------|
 | Department of Commerce    | TBD |